JohnPevien/Johnpevien/README.md

 # Hey there! 👋

 My name's _John Pevien_.
 A frontend developer from the Philippines.
-Currently working as a remote frontend dev.
+I'm a website wizard 🪄 with a love for all things tech.
+I create websites that not only look good but also deliver on functionality.
+I believe in making the internet a better place, one website at a time.

-## 🔧 Technologies, frameworks, libraries I use
+## 🔧 Technologies, frameworks, libraries and platforms

 <br>